 The attribute must have been declared; the value must be of the type declared for it.
-(For attribute types, see [3.3.
-Attribute-List Declarations].)
+(For attribute types, see 3.3 - Attribute-List Declarations on page 15.)

 Well-Formedness Constraint: No External Entity References

 Attribute values cannot contain direct or indirect entity references to external entities.